 Dr Rabier is an internationally recognised expert in Numerical Weather Prediction, whose leadership has greatly contributed to delivering major operational changes at both ECMWF and Météo-France.
 She is especially well known within the meteorological community for her key role in implementing an innovative data assimilation method (4D-Var) in 1997, which was a first worldwide and contributed to an optimal use of satellite observations in weather forecasting.
 She also led an international experiment involving a major field campaign over Antarctica, in the context of the International Polar Year and the WMO THORPEX programme.

-The Webinar will be opened by Niels Holm-Nielsen
+The Webinar was opened by Vladimir Tsirkunov

 THE GWE FORUM WEBINARS EXPLORE THE FUTURE OF GLOBAL WEATHER ENTERPRISE THROUGH FORWARD-LOOKING PRESENTATIONS AIMED AT RAISING AWARENESS OF THE OPPORTUNITIES AND CHALLENGES FACING ALL STAKEHOLDERS.